 Why This Matters

-In biostatistics, the method you choose to collect data fundamentally shapes what conclusions you can draw—and how confident you can be in those conclusions.
-You're being tested on your ability to distinguish between methods that can establish causation versus those that only reveal association, and to recognize when each approach is appropriate given practical and ethical constraints.
-Understanding these distinctions is essential for evaluating research validity and designing your own studies.
+In biostatistics, the method you choose to collect data fundamentally shapes what conclusions you can draw and how confident you can be in those conclusions.
+You need to distinguish between methods that can establish causation versus those that only reveal association, and to recognize when each approach is appropriate given practical and ethical constraints.

 Experimental Methods: Establishing Causation

-The gold standard for determining cause-and-effect relationships requires researcher control over who receives an intervention.
+Experiments are the gold standard for determining cause-and-effect relationships because the researcher controls who receives an intervention.
 By manipulating the independent variable and holding other factors constant, experiments isolate the effect of interest.

 Experiments

-• Manipulation of variables allows researchers to test cause-and-effect hypotheses directly—the only design that truly establishes causation
+- Manipulation of variables allows researchers to test cause-and-effect hypotheses directly.
+This is the only design that truly establishes causation.

-• Control groups provide a baseline for comparison, making it possible to attribute observed differences to the intervention rather than external factors
+- Control groups provide a baseline for comparison, making it possible to attribute observed differences to the intervention rather than to external factors.

 Observational Approaches: Studying What Exists

-When randomization is unethical or impractical, researchers must observe subjects without intervention.
+When randomization is unethical or impractical, researchers observe subjects without intervening.
 These methods sacrifice causal inference for real-world applicability and ethical feasibility.

 Observational Studies